qtnc/swan/docs/language-syntax.md

 ```

 ## Lists, tuples and maps
 List items are enclosed in brackets `[...]`.
 Items can be of etherogenous types (including list temselves).
 Example: `[1, 2, 3.14, true, false, null, "String"]`.

 Tuple items are enclosed in parentesis `(...)`.
 Items can be of etherogenous types (including tuples temselves).
 Example: `(1, 2, 3.14, true, false, null, "String")`.

 The difference between lists and tuples is that tuples are immutable.
+Tuples are normally used to hold etherogenous elements and where the position is usually significant.
+Lists are better used when all elements are of the same type and where actual position in the list has no real significance.
+As in python, due to syntax ambiguities, an additional comma must be present at the end of a single-item tuple, i.e. `(1,)`.

 Maps key/value pairs are enclosed in braces `{...}`.
-Key and values can be of any type, but you are strongly advised to use immutable keys, i.e. String or Number.
+Keys must be hashable, i.e. implement the method hashCode.
+This is the case for Num, String and Tuples.
+Example: `{"one": "un", "two": "deux", "three": "trois", "four": "quatre"}`

 As in JavaScript, `{one: 1}` is the same as `{"one": 1}`.
 In other words, quotes around the key are optional as long as it is a valid name.